goToMain/libosdp/README.md

 The OSDP specification can be obtained from SIA for a cost.
 Read more at our [FAQ page][27].

+## Support the development

+Since this is no longer a hobby project, it takes time and effort to develop and maintain this project.
+If you are a user and are happy with it, consider supporting the development by donations though my [GitHub sponsors page][15].
+Your support will ensure sustained development of LibOSDP.

 [1]: https://img.shields.io/github/v/release/goToMain/libosdp
 [2]: https://github.com/goToMain/libosdp/releases
 [3]: https://github.com/goTomain/libosdp/workflows/Build%20CI/badge.svg